Table of contents

 How much does an enterprise cloud cost?

 Cloud services are scalable and can be adjusted to business requirements.
-A company with a few employees has access to similar services as an international corporation with thousands of employees.
+A smaller team with a few employees has access to similar services as an international corporation with thousands of employees.
 Adequately, a new startup can build its own cloud infrastructure by selecting those services used by technological giants.
 In both cases, companies will be billed depending on the plan, a number of licences or computing power usage level.

 Billing models differ between kinds of cloud services.
 The cost of business packages for cooperation is charged other than the cost of infrastructure services for application development.